How did the Hawaii wildfires start?

 Where did the wildfires start?

-The fires broke out earlier this week on three islands: Hawaii, Maui and Oahu with the deadliest fires being on Maui.
+The fires broke out on three islands: Hawaii, Maui and Oahu with the deadliest fires being on Maui.

 It is unclear where the fires first began but from the time they started, they moved extremely quickly.